Tom Johnson (ice hockey)

 Thomas Christian "Tomcat" Johnson (February 18, 1928 – November 21, 2007) was a Canadian professional ice hockey player and executive.
 As a player, he played for the Montreal Canadiens and Boston Bruins in the National Hockey League.
-He later served as the assistant manager of the Bruins and the Bruins' coach.
+He later served as the assistant general manager and head coach of the Bruins.
 Johnson was the recipient of the Norris Trophy in 1959.
 He was inducted into the Hockey Hall of Fame in 1970.

-Johnson died of heart failure at age 79 in Falmouth, Massachusetts.
-He was born in Baldur, Manitoba and was of Icelandic descent.
+Johnson was born in Baldur, Manitoba and was of Icelandic descent.
+He died of heart failure at age 79 in Falmouth, Massachusetts.